abhishek-jana/Disaster-Response-Pipelines/README.md

 3. Improve the web interface.

+4. Based on the categories that the ML algorithm classifies text into, advise some organizations to connect to.

+5. This dataset is imbalanced (ie some labels like water have few examples).
+In the README, discuss how this imbalance, how that affects training the model, and your thoughts about emphasizing precision or recall for the various categories.

 ### Acknowledgements

 I am thankful to Udacity Data Science Nanodegree program and figure eight for motivating me in this project.